'Summertime' captures a long infatuation with Italy – DW – 05/15/2023

 Italy inspired pioneering souvenirs

-Tourists with less of as literary bent learned about bella Italia via picture postcards from the 1870s onward.
+Tourists with less of a literary bent learned about Bella Italia via picture postcards from the 1870s onward.

-The Städel Museum in Frankfurt am Main has an entire exhibition devoted to early photographs of Italy, which from the mid-19th century, and even before the picture postcard, were a popular souvenir.
+The Städel Museum in Frankfurt am Main has an entire exhibition devoted to early photographs of Italy, which, from the mid-19th century, even before the picture postcard, were a popular souvenir.

-In the age of the selfie, iconic Italian scenes potrayed 150 years ago are not so different today.
+In the age of the selfie, iconic Italian scenes portrayed 150 years ago are not so different today.

 Bursting the bubble

-But a deeper reality often colors the fabled view of a southern paradise.
+But a deeper and darker reality often lies under this fabled view of a southern paradise.

-Italy suffered terribly during the pandemic: there were the haunting images of an army convoy in the northern city of Bergamo moving coffins of coronavirus victims because the city's cemeteries were full.
+Italy suffered terribly during the pandemic, as reflected in the haunting images of an army convoy in the northern city of Bergamo moving coffins of coronavirus victims because the city's cemeteries were full.

-Other Italy fans are put off by the eternal comeback of the political far right, most recently Giorgia Meloni;and the unbridled machismo of the likes of former Prime Minister Silvio Berlusconi.
+Other Italy fans are put off by the eternal comeback of the political far right, most recently Giorgia Meloni,and by the unbridled machismo of the likes of former Prime Minister Silvio Berlusconi.
 Then there is the taint of organized crime, recurring political instability and Italy's various economic crises.